- Our Company

 We are a vertically integrated company, which means we can offer products, services and support along the entire dialysis chain.
 Whilst we purchase fluids (such as acid concentrates and disinfectants) and certain other products and support services (such as the provision of uniforms and cleaning services) from third party suppliers based in the UK, our primary suppliers are affiliated Fresenius entities based in Germany who manufacture our dialysis products.

 We do not currently have any specific policies which are directly aimed at combating modern slavery or human trafficking within our business or supply chain.
 However, we have a number of policies which promote best practice and ethical conduct which demonstrate our commitment to promoting a safe, healthy and productive workplace for our employees and our business partners who assist us in our business operations.
 These include:

 Amongst other things, this Code of Ethics and Business Conduct makes clear to employees the standards of conduct and behaviour expected of them when representing Fresenius Medical Care UK, and requires our employees to report any actual or suspected violation of the law, which would include the Modern Slavery Act 2015.
-In certain circumstances, for example in large contracts, we may also require our business partners to comply with our Code of Ethics and Business Conduct which helps maintain our high ethical standards throughout the supply chain.
+We also require our business partners to comply with our Compliance Brochure dedicated to Business Partners and our Supplier Code of Conduct which helps maintain our high ethical standards throughout the supply chain.

 We investigate all alleged breaches of our Code of Ethics and Business Conduct, and have a zero tolerance approach if a breach is established.